Patrick White: Nobel laureate

 White was among the first group of the Companions of the Order of Australia in 1975 but resigned in June 1976 in protest against the dismissal of the Whitlam government in November 1975 by the Governor-General Sir John Kerr and the subsequent reintroduction of knighthoods as part of the order.
 White later wrote that Kerr's behaviour "moved me farther to the Left and made me a convinced Republican."
 Over the following years, he would break with numerous long-term friends because he thought they supported the conservative establishment or had compromised their personal or artistic integrity.

 In November 1975 the young theatre director Jim Sharman approached White to discuss a revival of The Season at Sarsaparilla.
 They also agreed to film his story "The Night the Prowler" and White began working on a script.
 The meeting sparked a revival in White's interest in theatre and a long-term working relationship between the two men.

 In 1976 White was working on a new novel, The Twyborn Affair, partly based on aspects of his own life and that of male Antarctic explorer Herbert Dyce-Murphy (18791971) who had lived as a woman for several years.
 In researching his novel, White revisited the regions of New South Wales where White had lived and worked as a youth, and significant locations in London, France and Greece.
 In October, A Fringe of Leaves was published to generally favourable reviews and sold well.
 Sharman's production of A Season at Sarsaparilla in Sydney was also a critical success and attracted good audiences.

-In 1977 a project to film Voss with Joseph Losey as director collapsed when the promoter Harry Miller failed to gain finance.
+In 1977 a project to film Voss with Joseph Losey as director collapsed when the promoter Harry M. Miller failed to gain finance.
 Miller eventually sold the film rights to Nolan.
 The success of The Season at Sarsaparilla had inspired White to write his first play in over 12 years, Big Toys, about plutocracy and corruption in Sydney.
 The play, directed by Sharman, premiered in Sydney in October but attracted generally unfavourable reviews and moderate audiences.